feizc/Video-Stable-Diffusion/README.md

 ## 2.Examples

 We list some generated video examples.
+More interesting prompts can be found in [lexica art](https://lexica.art/).

 prompt: crowds in the street, celebrate china new year, spring festival, digital painting, highly detailed, masterpiece, concept art